Diabetic Nephropathy

 TREATMENT

-- Keep your blood pressure lower than 130 over 80.
+- Keep your blood pressure under control.
 High blood pressure can speed up damage to the kidneys.
 Your healthcare provider may give you medicine to help lower your blood pressure.

 - Control your blood sugar level.
 You should take your diabetes medicines and/or insulin exactly as your healthcare provider prescribes.